In my family, that someone is me! This year I decided to equip myself with more modern tools.

 How To Choose A Leaf Blower/Vacuum?

 Well, it depends on what you are looking for.
-On our list below you’ll find corded electric, cordless electric and gas vacuum.
+On our list below you’ll find the corded electric, cordless electric and gas vacuum.
 Naturally, each comes with its own flaws and benefits.

 Corded Leaf Vacuum

 Corded leaf vacuums are my personal favorites.
 Why?
-Corded electric vacuums they are more powerful than a cordless vacuum (generally speaking,) but less noise and greener than gas vacuums.
+Corded electric vacuums are more powerful than a cordless vacuum (generally speaking,) but less noise and greener than gas vacuums.

 Yes, they aren’t as convenient as the cordless leaf vacuums (gas or electric), and you will have to drag that cord alongside you, but I never had too many problems with that.

 Cordless leaf vacuums can be electric or gas.
 Electric ones tend to be less powerful and durable, but lighter, quieter and more convenient.

 However, the biggest problem I have with cordless electric leaf vacuums is the battery system.

 These items are supposed to be convenient, but is it convenient when you have to buy an additional battery and swap them when they are drained?
 I did find an excellent electric cordless vacuum (made by Greenworks), but that’s like 1 in 10.

 Gas leaf vacuums are expensive, loud and bulky; but if you want to get the job done most rapidly and efficiently, then go with the gas vacuums.